islam-mirajul/ICP-Pattern-Recognition/README.md

 Build regression models to predict the operational range of UGVs based on other performance metrics.

-Acknowledgement

-In certain instances, this project employs the scikit-learn library for specific analyses.
+Acknowledgement: In certain instances, this project employs the scikit-learn library for specific analyses.
 For further details, please refer to the official scikit-learn website: [https://scikit-learn.org/stable/].